holy-himalaya-eco-trek-logo

 5 Hours

 The day's 5-hour trek is short and easy, aiming to reach the villages of Shertung and Chalise Gaon.
 An initial descent through a tranquil jungle where you cross a tributary brings you to the attractive village of Chalise Gaon.
-About 100m above Chalise Gaon is Shertung village-both villages have plenty of things to see.
-The trail passes by a hot spring where you may also stop to soak and relax in its warmth to enjoy its therapeutic properties.
+About 100 m above Chalise Gaon is Shertung village; both villages have plenty of things to see.
+The trail passes by a hot spring, where you may also stop to soak and relax in its warmth to enjoy its therapeutic properties.
 These villages host a predominant number of Gurungs and Tamangs, adding a rich cultural experience along the journey.
 The breathtaking views of lush valleys and surrounding fields make every moment spent either exploring the settlements or simply relaxing a very serene and memorable one.

 17